TIA Portal How To: Table of Contents

 - OB122 – IO access error

-Basically it’s better to have more then less of OBs in the PLC because: A) OBs won’t be triggered until a particular condition is met – so they will not extend your scan cycle B) They will not eat away your PLC memory as they will nor hold a lot of code (are will even be completely empty)
+Basically it’s better to have more then less of OBs in the PLC because: A) OBs won’t be triggered until a particular condition is met – so they will not extend your scan cycle B) They will not eat away your a substiantial percentage of your PLC memory as they will, most probably, not hold a lot of code (some might even be completely empty)

 I would recommend inserting the following OBs in to your program: